Michelle M. Marciniak: Early years and education

+Marciniak was born in Silver Spring, Maryland, on October 29, 1973.

+Marciniak attended Allentown Central Catholic High School in Allentown, Pennsylvania, where she played high school basketball in the highly respected East Penn Conference.
+In 1991, as an Allentown Central Catholic High School senior, she was named National Player of the Year by Parade magazine, Naismith National Player of the Year, and Gatorade National High School Player of the Year.
+In February 1991, Sports Illustrated profiled Marciniak in an article titled "She's the Ponytailed Princess of the Hoop," which covered her performance as a high school junior at Allentown Central Catholic High School.
+She scored 3,025 points for Allentown Central Catholic High School, and the school later retired her number 23 jersey number in recognition of her extraordinary high school basketball achievements.

+Collegiate career

 After a year at the University of Notre Dame, Marciniak transferred to the University of Tennessee, where she quickly became a leader of the dominant University of Tennessee Lady Vols women's basketball team under head coach Pat Summitt.
-Summitt had recruited her in high school and went into labor as she was sitting in the Marciniaks' home on a recruiting trip.
-Summitt quickly wrapped up the visit and flew back to Knoxville to give birth to her son, Tyler.
-"Spinderella" as Marciniak was affectionately known because of her free wheeling, spinning and slashing style, became a crowd favorite at Tennessee.
+Summitt had recruited her at Allentown Central Catholic High School, where she went into labor as she was sitting in the Marciniaks' home on a recruiting trip.
+Summitt quickly wrapped up the visit and flew back to Knoxville, where she gave give birth to her son, Tyler.
+"Spinderella", as Marciniak was affectionately known because of her free wheeling, spinning, and slashing style, became a crowd favorite at Tennessee.
 She scored over 1,000 points and remains ranked among Tennessee's top ten all-time in assists and three-point scoring, despite only playing three seasons.

 With Marciniak at point guard, the Lady Vols won consecutive Southeastern Conference championships in 1995 and 1996.
-In the NCAA Women's Division I Basketball Championship, Tennessee came in second to the Connecticut Huskies in 1995.
-The next season, Tennessee wasn't expected to be as strong, but lost just four games during the regular season and eventually returned to the Final Four, where the Lady Vols earned a rematch with UConn.
-Marciniak led the team to an 88-83 overtime victory, then avenged an earlier loss to Georgia to claim Tennessee's fourth national championship.
+In the NCAA Women's Division I Basketball Championship, Tennessee came in second to the Connecticut Huskies.
+In the 1997-1998 season, Tennessee wasn't expected to be as strong, but the team lost just four games during the regular season and returned to the Final Four, where they faced a rematch with Connecticut.
+In the game, Marciniak led the team to an 88-83 overtime victory, then avenged an earlier loss to Georgia to claim Tennessee's fourth national championship.
 During the season, Marciniak became the focused leader and played a methodical style of basketball that Pat Summitt demanded from her point guards.
-Marciniak was chosen the NCAA basketball tournament Most Outstanding Player for her inspired play.
-She graduated in 1996 with a degree in psychology.
+Marciniak was chosen the NCAA Division I basketball tournament Most Outstanding Player for her play.
+She graduated from the University of Tennessee in 1996 with a degree in psychology.